PhD in Computer Science

 Students joining the department in a Fall semester will need to submit a Program of Study by April 1st of their second semester if they are on an assistantship or by November 1st of their third semester if they are not on an assistantship.
 Students joining the department in a Spring semester will need to submit a Program of Study by November 1st of their second semester if they are on an assistantship or by April 1st of their third semester if they are not on an assistantship.

-Program of Study (POS) with MS Requirements
+Program of Study (POS) with BS Requirements

 The Program of Study (POS) is a contract among the student, committee members, and the School of Graduate Studies outlining which courses the student will take to meet the School of Graduate Studies requirements and complete their degree program.